 Winter and subfreezing temperatures make the starting and running of a standby generator more difficult.
 Fall is a good time to prepare your emergency power source for the cold and snow and ensure it is ready to run whenever it is needed.

 And if you don’t have a standby generator, now is the time to have one installed.
+An Air Cooled Generator is a good choice for many homes and some small businesses in the United States.

 When you are cleaning the yard of leaves and other tree debris, be sure to remove all the leaves and dead grass from around the standby generator.
 Keep all the vents clear of grass, leaves, and anything else the wind has blown against them.
 Proper air flow keeps the generator from overheating and supplies the unit with the air it needs to operate.